vpotravnyy/redux-boilerplate/README.md

 This project is a quick start for React-Redux applications.
-Express is used as runner that launches builder / hosts statics / serving some API It uses webpack and babel with hot reloading and stage-1 preset for new ES features
+Express is used as runner that launches builder / hosts statics / serving some API It uses webpack and babel with hot reloading and stage-1 preset for new ES features Also it shows how to use `redux-thunk` and `redux-api-middleware` for async flow

 Run app: `npm start`
 Build app for deployment: `npm run build`